Keimmie/ArtistSearch/README.md

 # Summary
-This project is for the final submission of Group 1's CMSC 495 at the University of Maryland Global Campus.

 The purpose of the "Artist Search" application is to allow a user to lookup career and personal information on a music artist.

 # Installation